Collective modes and terahertz near-field response of superconductors: Double layer superconductor

 which leads to two plasmon branches

 The upper branch is the symmetric mode whose dispersion follow the $\omega_{+} \sim \sqrt{q}$ law at small momentum.
 The lower (anti symmetric) branch is an acoustic mode which has the dispersion

 for $q \ll 1/a$.
 This acoustic mode is charge fluctuations of the two layers which are out of phase such that the net charge fluctuation is near zero if looked at far away.
 In other words, the Coulomb interaction is mutually screened and is modified to the effective short range form $V(q)=2\pi(1-e^{-aq})/q$ that makes the mode acoustic.
+A nonzero Josephson coupling between the layers would give this mode a small gap equal to the `Josephson plasma frequency' $\omega_J=\sqrt{4\pi ea j_c/\hbar}$ where $j_c$ is the critical interlayer current density.
+An interlayer DC voltage that induces AC Josephson effect can parametrically generate these acoustic plasmons.
+This issue will be discussed in a future publication.
+In this section, we neglect the Josephson coupling between the layers which is weak for $a$ substantially larger than atomic scale.

 Both modes correspond to non-zero momentum oscillations of the phase of the superconducting order parameter.
 This acoustic plasmon can be viewed as the Goldstone mode which recovers its acoustic nature because Coulomb interaction is greatly weakened.
 Its speed still has a large contribution $\sqrt{2Da} \sim \sqrt{\alpha k_F a} v_F$ from the residual Coulomb interaction where $\alpha= e^2/(\hbar v_F)$ is the `fine structure constant'.
 In BSCCO 2212 at typical doping\cite{Chiao2000}, $\alpha \approx 9$ since $v_F \approx 2.5 \times 10^5 \unit{m/s}$.
 For $k_F=2\pi/(10 \unit{nm})$ and $a=3 \unit{nm}$, the ratio between the speeds of this acoustic mode and the original Goldstone mode is $v_{-}/v_g \approx 6$ which means they are at the same order of magnitude.
 Therefore, an accurate measurement of the acoustic plasmon dispersion would contain the information of the `Goldstone mode' speed.